Palace of Versailles

 Food

 Eat before you come or bring food.
-The restaurants inside the estate are mediocre and expensive (15 euros for a basic croque-monsieur at Angelina).
+The restaurants inside the estate are mediocre and expensive – 15 euros for a basic croque-monsieur at Angelina.
 The market in the town of Versailles, a 15-minute walk from the main gate in the opposite direction to the train station, has good produce and some decent food stalls.
 Alternatively, pack a picnic: eating on the Grand Canal lawn is one of the better things about a Versailles day.
+You will do this better than most of the people eating at the estate restaurants, for about a quarter of the cost.

 When to Come

 Avoid July and August on weekends.
 A midweek visit in May, September, or October gives you a substantially more peaceful experience.
-The late-October and November visits are underrated: crowds disappear, the trees are golden, and the fountain shows have ended (which removes some visitors but not others).
+The late-October and November visits are underrated: crowds disappear, the trees are golden, and the fountain shows have ended.

 A day in Versailles requires proper planning but repays it.
-The sheer ambition of the place, that a single monarch built what is essentially a small city to project his own magnificence, still registers when you stand at the far end of the Grand Canal and look back at the palace 1.6 km away.
+The sheer ambition of the place – that a single monarch built what is essentially a small city to project his own magnificence – still registers when you stand at the far end of the Grand Canal and look back at the palace 1.6 km away.
+The scale is its own argument.